Frequently Asked Questions

 Course Format Description

-Live Events an event where participants learn live (either in-person or virtually)
+Live Course an event where participants learn live (either in-person or virtually)

-Enduring Materials (online only) computer based continuing education activities that may be used over time or at the learner’s convenience.
+Enduring Material (online only) computer based continuing education activities that may be used over time or at the learner’s convenience.

-Regularly Scheduled Series (RSS) (internal only) a course that is planned as a series with multiple sessions, or occurs on an ongoing basis (ex. weekly, monthly, quarterly, etc).
+Regularly Scheduled Series (RSS) a course that is planned as a series with multiple sessions, or occurs on an ongoing basis (ex. weekly, monthly, quarterly, etc).

 Types of Credits